 We are a confident, ambitious and purposeful school.
 We emphasise high aspirations; mutual respect and learning as a lifelong journey.
-We have spirit and are "Team Shenners".

-Our philosophy of learning for life and we promote in our students: Respect, Responsibility, Readiness to Learn, Challenge, Contribution, Collaboration
+Our philosophy of learning for life is central to what we do and we promote in our students: Respect, Responsibility, Learning, Community and Success.
 We want our students to:

-Show respect for themselves and others
+Show respect for themselves and others and respect differences and recognise worth